Gloogger/Crazyflie-BigQuad-Prototype/README.md

 ## Customize Firmware
-According to [this GitHub discussion thread](https://github.com/orgs/bitcraze/discussions/269) and [this blog](https://www.bitcraze.io/2022/02/a-new-way-to-configure-the-crazyflie-firmware/), all firmware developments after the $2022-02$ release should be performed using {\tt kbuild} build tool, which seems to be only available in a Linux environment.
+According to [this GitHub discussion thread](https://github.com/orgs/bitcraze/discussions/269) and [this blog](https://www.bitcraze.io/2022/02/a-new-way-to-configure-the-crazyflie-firmware/), all firmware developments after the $2022-02$ release should be performed using `kbuild` build tool, which seems to be only available in a Linux environment.
 A convenient way to use the {\tt kbuild} is to install the {\tt Bitcraze Virtual Machine} (BVM) environment.
 All existing documentation on building and flashing firmwares (including all alleged ``latest'' documentations) are  obsolete and deprecated.